 - Paul’s reason for encouraging the Corinthians to be orderly was not to stop the gifts from happening.
 It was to make the gifts more effective!
 It was to help the Corinthians better represent Jesus as they practiced the gifts!
 Therefore, if you’re proud of yourself for not being disorderly like the Corinthians, and yet your “order” is not producing equal or greater power than the Corinthians, then your “order” is man-made.
 It is a counterfeit.
 God is not in it.
 It is worthless.

-- If you’ve ever pointed your finger at someone who is practicing a spiritual gift and called it “not of God” because of a lack of order, then you have confused jealousy for discernment.
+- If you’ve ever pointed your finger at someone who is practicing a spiritual gift and called it “not of God” because of a lack of order, then you may have confused jealousy for discernment.
 Anyone who would have looked at the Corinthian church (in all its disorder and sin) and said that God was not in it does not have any discernment at all.
 Paul had discernment.
-He called sin what it was, he corrected shortcomings, and he clearly pointed out what was God.
+He called sin what it was, he corrected shortcomings, and he clearly pointed out what was from God.
 Discernment is not afraid of muddy water.

 I’ve noticed something about many of the people who throw around the “God is a God of order” verse: They’re typically people who demonstrate little to no power, trying to justify their own powerlessness by making powerful Christians look more like them.
 That’s not the work of the Holy Spirit.
 I would even go so far as to call it demonic.